Orimalca/PDMBooth/README.md

 ## Training

 Let's get our reference subject.
-For this example we'll use the dog images from [this](https://huggingface.co/datasets/diffusers/dog-example) link:
+We'll use the dog images from [this](https://huggingface.co/datasets/diffusers/dog-example) link.
 To download them locally you can use the following script:

 ```python
 from huggingface_hub import snapshot_download